What causes hip pain?

 - a hernia – a painful lump, often in the groin, which may need surgery

-- lymph nodes in the groin – these usually occur if there’s infection in the lower leg
+- lymph nodes in the groin – these usually occur if there’s an infection in the lower leg

 - gynecological problems – very occasionally gynecological problems can make themselves felt as hip pain, but your doctor will want to ask questions to rule out a problem in the hip itself.